Circuit theory

 \begin{aligned} &\frac{\Omega+\Omega}{\Omega \cdot \Omega}=\frac{\Omega}{\Omega^2}=\frac{1}{\Omega}\\ \end{aligned}

-Personally, I don't like this term very much :-) In practice, a mixed connection still needs to be reduced to a superposition of series and parallel connections, so I don't see any particular reason to consider it as a separate case.
+Personally, I really dislike this term :-) In practice, a mixed connection still needs to be reduced to the superposition of series and parallel connections, so I see no particular reason to distinguish this as a separate case.

-However, at this point, I will allow myself a little digression - every equivalent resistance is calculated with respect to two points (terminals), it is not an absolute value but only a simplification that we use to make our lives easier.
+However, at this point, I would like to make a small digression - every equivalent resistance is calculated with respect to two points (terminals); it is not some absolute value but merely a simplification that we use to make our lives easier

-A VERY useful approach to thinking about equivalent resistance, especially in more complex and non-obvious cases that sometimes appear, for example, in tasks with Thevenin's method, is the approach to it from the Kirchhoff's laws perspective.
+A VERY useful approach to thinking about equivalent resistance, especially in more complicated and non-obvious cases that sometimes arise, e.g., in tasks involving Thevenin's Method, is to approach it from the perspective of Kirchhoff's laws.

-Let's imagine for a moment that there is a voltage \(U_{AB}\) between terminals AB, with respect to which we are to calculate the equivalent resistance, causing a current \(I\) to flow.
+Let's imagine for a moment that there is a voltage \(U_{AB}\) between terminals AB with respect to which we need to calculate the equivalent resistance, which causes a current \(I\)

 \begin{aligned} R_1 & =30 \\ R_2 & =20 \\ R_3 & =10 \end{aligned}

-Using the formulas for series and parallel connection:
+Using the formulas for series and parallel connections:

 Using Kirchhoff's laws:

-And of course, this is not actually calculating the equivalent resistance, but in more complex cases, this way of thinking can be very helpful, although the calculations themselves will generally be more complicated.
+And it is clear that this is not actually calculating the equivalent resistance, but in more complex cases, this way of thinking can be very helpful, although the calculations themselves will usually be more complicated

 Example 1